 My kids love the game Minecraft. they can play it for hours on end.
 So last Halloween my son Brennan asked me if I could make him a Herobrine costume.
 Once again, I agreed.

-However, unlike the previous costumes that I have made, this one I had to purchase the supplies to create it.
 This costume is made from upholstery foam, felt, and foam poster board.
 I rigged lights in the eyes to give it Herobrines spooky glare at night.
 Brennan actually painted the head.
 He did a great job on it, and it was a big hit on Halloween.

 For many years my brother Paul and I would volunteer to participate in the Howe Caverns Haunted Cavern.
 We would set up our music gear down in the cavern, and play for hours while hundreds of families would come through and get scared for a good cause.
 My brother is a huge Batman fan, and every year he would be the Dark Knight.
 The year that we painted a Replica of the 1966 Batmobile, I decided to dress up as Robin.